Asymptotic Consistency for Nonconvex Risk-Averse Stochastic Optimization with Infinite Dimensional Decision Spaces

 From an abstract perspective, we consider stochastic optimization problems of the type

-Here, $Z_{\rm ad}$ is typically a closed convex subset of an infinite-dimensional space, e.g., $L^2(D)$; $\wp$ is a deterministic convex cost function; $F$ is a random integrand that typically depends on the solution of a differential equation subject to random inputs; and $\risk$ is a convex functional that acts as a numerical surrogate for our risk preference, e.g., a convex combination of $\mathbb E_{\mathbb P}[X]$ and a semideviation $\mathbb E_{\mathbb P}[\max\{0,X - \mathbb E[X]\}]$.
+Here, $Z_{\rm ad}$ is typically a closed convex subset of an infinite dimensional space; $\wp$ is a deterministic convex cost function; $F$ is a random integrand that typically depends on the solution of a differential equation subject to random inputs; and $\risk$ is a convex functional that acts as a numerical surrogate for our risk preference, e.g., a convex combination of $\mathbb E_{P}[X]$ and a semideviation $\mathbb E_{P}[\max\{0,X - \mathbb E_{P}[X]\}]$.

-Despite the past successes in consistency analysis listed above, there is a major difficulty in extending the finite-dimensional arguments to the infinite-dimensional setting.
+Despite the past successes in consistency analysis listed above, there is a major difficulty in extending the finite dimensional arguments to the infinite dimensional setting.
 In order to use both the epigraphical as well as the uniform law of large numbers approaches, we need an appropriately defined \emph{norm} compact set that contains both the approximate $N$-dependent solutions as well as true solutions.
 It is not enough for the feasible set to be closed and bounded.
 For example, the simple set of pointwise bilateral constraints